simonmichael/hledger/hledger-lib/hledger_csv.m4.md

   setting the amount indirectly via a
   [balance assignment](journal.html#balance-assignments).

-There is some special handling for sign in amounts:
+There is some special handling for an amount's sign:

 - If an amount value is parenthesised, it will be de-parenthesised and sign-flipped.
 - If an amount value begins with a double minus sign, those cancel out and are removed.
+- If an amount value begins with a plus sign, that will be removed

 If the currency/commodity symbol is provided as a separate CSV field, you can assign it to `currency` (affects all posting amounts) or `currencyN` (affects just posting N's amount).